hstarmans/pcb-motor/readme.md

 Script creates a 4 layer PCB motor with 6 poles.
 The front copper layer is shown below,
 ![toplayer](./images/toplayer.jpg)
 The In1.Cu layer is shown below.
-The style of these connections is named as "Carl Bugeja" styled PCBs.
+The style of these connections is named "Carl Bugeja" styled PCBs.
 ![layer1](./images/in1layer.JPG)